lidavid1773/Mock-Stack-Overflow/README.md

-# Mock-StackOverflow
+# Mock-Stack-Overflow

-A full-stack MERN application I built for one of my classes!
+A full-stack MERN web application inspired by Stack Overflow, featuring account creation, asking and answering questions, searching, and voting.

 To set up this project locally, follow these steps: